athrael-soju/little-scripts/colqwen_fastapi/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

 ## Model Information

-This service uses the `vidore/colqwen2.5-v0.2` model, which is based on ColQwen2.5 architecture.
+This service uses the `vidore/colqwen2.5-v0.2` model (ColQwen2.5 architecture) via `colpali_engine`.
-- `GET /health`: Health check
-- `GET /version`: Get API version
-- `POST /patches`: Calculate number of patches for given image dimensions
-- `POST /embed/queries`: Generate embeddings for text queries
-- `POST /embed/images`: Generate embeddings for uploaded images
+See `GET /info` for runtime details like device, dtype, and model token ids.

 ### Example Requests